Implementing a continuous improvement program at your company can seem like a daunting project, but it isn't as difficult as it sounds.

 This situation was the perfect candidate for a continuous improvement project.

-Phase One: Assess Current State
+Phase 1: Assess Current State

 Acknowledging the current state of your operation will make it easier to distinguish the pain points and then implement improvement strategies.